cefriel/mapping-template/README.md

 ##### `Velocity Tools`

-To provide commonly required functionalities a subset of the [Apache Velocity Tools](https://velocity.apache.org/tools/3.1/tools-summary.html) can be used.
+To provide commonly required functionalities a subset of the [Apache Velocity Tools](https://velocity.apache.org/tools/3.1/tools-summary.html) can be used inside of template files.
 These are:

 - `$math`, [MathTool](https://velocity.apache.org/tools/3.1/tools-summary.html#MathTool) providing math functions.
 - `$date`, [ComparisonDateTool](https://velocity.apache.org/tools/3.1/tools-summary.html#ComparisonDateTool) used to format, parse and compare dates.